094459/newsletter-oss-projects/README.md

 **db-top-monitoring**

 [db-top-monitoring](https://aws-oss.beachgeek.co.uk/3ph)  is lightweight application to perform realtime monitoring for AWS Database Resources.
 Based on same simplicity concept of Unix top utility, provide quick and fast view of database performance, just all in one screen.
 The README is very details and comprehensive, so if you are doing any sort of work with databases, and need to understand the performance characteristics, this is a project you should explore. (#191)

+**deploy-time-build**

+[deploy-time-build](https://aws-oss.beachgeek.co.uk/4ey) is an AWS CDK L3 construct that allows you to run a build job for specific purposes.
+Currently this library supports the following use cases: 1/ Build web frontend static files, 2/Build a container image, and 3/Build Seekable OCI (SOCI) indices for container images.
+Nice README with plenty of example code on how you can use against these use cases.(#211)

 **diagram-as-code**